 So how are you guys doing?
 Did everyone pick a book?
 Have you read all 3?
 Have you read a paragraph?
 Hee, hee.
 I won’t judge.
 I’m the slowest reader on the planet and besides, this is a no obligations book club.
 No pressure, come and go as you please.
 I pulled 3 titles for this first intro to book club.
 Mainly to gain some insight into your interests and gauge the tempo.
 I don’t want anyone to be waiting impatiently nor do I want anyone feeling left behind.
 From here on out though, I’ll only be suggesting one book at a time.
 But let’s discuss the books on the menu, shall we?

-The Good Girl: I just finished reading this one.
+I just finished reading The Good Girl.
 I don’t know if I’d call it a high-intensity thriller, but it was definitely a page-turner.
 There was suspense, and I found myself comparing it to Gone Girl.
 Almost nothing turned out as I expected.
 Mia Dennett was portrayed in many different lights.
 Maybe that is because the story is told from 4 different perspectives, none of them being her own…until the end.
 I keep asking myself if she was any or all of these personas or was she just as horrible of a person as her father.
 What do you guys think?
 Did anyone truly know the real Mia Dennett?
 Do you think she really had amnesia?
 In the end, I felt horrible for Colin.
 I think he was the true victim in the story.
 Do you feel the same?

 And for now, this is where I leave you.
 I’m going to take a short vacation from the blog (besides a fun New Year’s drink recipe and yes, it contains champagne!), but I will be checking your sweet comments for book club.
 I’d love to hear what you guys thought of the books in the comments section below.